ellmetha/django-machina/docs/getting_started.rst

   As previously stated, *django-markdown* is the default syntax used for forum messages and *django-compressor* and *django-bootstrap3* are used in templates to handle static files and form rendering.
 These modules are optional really and you may decide to override the *django-machina*'s templates to use other modules.

-*Django-machina* uses *django-mptt* to handle the tree of forum instances and *django-guardian* is used to allow per-forum permissions management.
+*Django-machina* uses *django-mptt* to handle the tree of forum instances.
 Search capabilities are provided by *django-haystack*.

 Then update your ``TEMPLATE_CONTEXT_PROCESSORS`` setting as follows::